keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 to the observability data for your cluster.
 The steps are:

-* Install the Keptn Lifecycle Toolkit, enable and integrate it into your cluster
 * Configure OpenTelemetry for the Lifecycle Toolkit
 * Define the workloads to be included in your Keptn Application.
   You can specify this manually or use the application discovery feature